 - When you choose the email address, this applies to email from all apps and developers using Hide My Email.

 Apple’s relay service automatically forwards any messages sent to this address to your real email address.
-This ability means you can read (and even respond) to these emails, all while keeping your real email address private.
-Apple does not scan email content, though it does perform spam filtering.
+This ability means you can read (and even respond to) these emails, all while keeping your real email address private.
+Apple does not scan email content, but it does filter out spam.
 All messages get deleted from Apple’s relay servers seconds after delivery.